Prepare for the career you've always wanted.

 Students learn to evaluate, integrate, and apply the principles of occupational therapy both in the classroom and through service learning and fieldwork experiences.
 Innovative, close-knit classes ensure that students receive personalized attention and focus from professors.

-Occupational therapist currently ranks #13 on the Best Job list according to the U.S. News and World Report 2019!
+Occupational therapist currently ranks #11 in Best Health Care Jobs according to U.S. News and World Report!

 Curriculum for the MS in Occupational Therapy at Regis College is regularly updated to match advances seen in the field and prepare students for a fulfilling career in modern occupational therapy.
 Innovative classes taught by expert, passionate faculty ensure you receive personalized attention so that you can integrate and apply everything you've learned into your practice.
 After completing your degree, you will be qualified to work with all populations, including children, veterans, and the elderly.